 Team Quest is constantly working to stay above the rest.
 In the city of Chiang Mai Muay Thai is growing fast.
 With the ever expanding sport of mixed martial arts, we decided that adding a focused Muay Thai program will do just that.
 Team Quest Thailand has managed to recruit the highest level of Chiang Mai Muay Thai fighters and trainer’s in the world.

-“The twins have single handedly put Chiang Mai Muay Thai on the map.”
+“Our Trainers have put Chiang Mai Muay Thai on the Map.”

 Our 3rd trainer we brought on is Tanaphong “Ping” Khunhankaew.
 Ping is a veteran of over 100 Muay Thai fights.
 Ping brings a great attitude and a smile to training every single day.
 What separates Ping from other Muay Thai fighters is that he has really embraced the sport of MMA.
 Ping retired from Muay Thai so that he could actively fight professional MMA.
 Ping made his pro MMA debut last year in the Dare Fighting Championship in Bangkok, Thailand.
 He didn’t waste any time and showcased the typical Team Quest style.
 He ground and pounded his opponent and knocked his opponent out while on the ground.